- Reference Number: HEY-092/2023

-The test is also used for detecting abnormal growth of bacteria within the small bowel.
-It is normal for bacteria to live in your large intestine as they aid digestion.
-However, the small intestine does not usually contain bacteria.
-Sometimes bacteria can grow in the small intestine and interfere with the digestion of food; this is a condition known as Small Intestinal Bacterial Overgrowth (SIBO).
-We usually use lactulose (a non-digestible sugar) for this test as it travels through the whole bowel.
-We also use glucose if we are particularly interested in the upper part of the small bowel.
+The test is also used for detecting abnormal growth of bacteria within the small intestine.
+It is normal for bacteria to be found in your large intestine as they aid digestion.
+However, sometimes bacteria can grow in the small intestine and interfere with the digestion of food; this is a condition known as Small Intestinal Bacterial Overgrowth (SIBO).
+We usually administer lactulose (a non-digestible sugar) for this test.
 Bacterial overgrowth can cause a variety of symptoms including nausea, diarrhoea, bloating, gas, and abdominal cramps.

 Can there be any complications or risks?

-How do I prepare for a hydrogen breath test
+How do I prepare for the Hydrogen Breath Test?

 Please read this information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.

 4 weeks before your test:

 You should not take any antibiotics.
 If you have to take antibiotics during the 4 weeks before your appointment, please call the department to re-book the test.

 1 week before your test: